 How Rob Halford Ended Up Fronting Black Sabbath for Two Shows

 In the fall of 1992, despite the fact that his career was riding high on the strength of the No More Tears album, Ozzy Osbourne decided to announce his retirement.
 He committed to play two farewell shows, Nov.
-14 and 15, in Costa Mesa, California and asked his old band, Black Sabbath, to do the honors of opening the shows.
+14 and 15, in Costa Mesa, Calif., and asked his old band, Black Sabbath, to do the honor of opening the shows.
 But that’s not how things worked out.

 This plan might have sounded good to Ozzy, and to Black Sabbath guitarist Tony Iommi, but wasn’t so appealing to vocalist Ronnie James Dio – who, according to Iommi’s autobiography, Iron Man, told the guitarist, “I’m not doing that.
 I’m not supporting a clown.”
 Dio made his case, then left the band, leaving Iommi to figure out another plan of attack.
 Enter another powerhouse vocalist from their native Birmingham, England, Rob Halford.